Arguments

 SpatRaster layers are considered as columns and SpatRaster cells as rows,

-so rows (cells) with any NA value on any layer would get a NA value.
-It
+so rows (cells) with any NA value on any layer get an NA value.
+It is

-is possible also to mask the cells (rows) based on the values of specific
+also possible to mask the cells (rows) based on the values of specific

 layers (columns).

-drop_na() would effectively remove outer cells that are NA (see
+drop_na() effectively removes outer cells that are NA (see

-terra::trim()), so the extent of the resulting object may differ of the
+terra::trim()), so the extent of the resulting object may differ from the

-extent of the input (see terra::resample() for more info).
+extent of the input (see terra::resample() for more information).

 Check the Examples to have a better understanding of this method.